 Since turning 40, I traversed a lengthy mid-life crisis which led to an entirely new set of personal values for me: Love, Abundance, and Freedom.
 So poignant was this transition that I had these inscribed in permanent ink on the inside of my wrist in Chinese symbols.

-The past three years threw me an even bigger hurdle: stage four metastatic breast cancer.
+In 2018 came the biggest hurdle no woman ever wants to encounter: stage four metastatic breast cancer.
 I tried alternative treatments before I surrendered to Western medicine's chemotherapy and a new clinical trial drug, the mixture of which brought me to death's door twice.
 However, in November 2018, I was declared - by the grace of God - cancer-free.

 This entire experience burned my life as I had known it before to the proverbial ground.
 Yet as painful as those darkest of days were, I re-emerged with a new heart and a new perspective: older, wise, healthier and with a passion for giving.